Singular Perturbation-based Large-Signal Order Reduction of Microgrids for Stability and Accuracy Synthesis with Control

-The existing literatures on ROM of MGs can be categorized into two classes.
-The first class focuses on the development and application of ROM of MGs, whereas the stability assessment is not included.
-An aggregate equivalent model was used for the order reduction of MGs by assuming similar inverter dynamics in [13,14].
-In [15], Kron reduction was adopted to simplify the network of MGs.
-A spatiotemporal model reduction method of MGs using SPM and Kron reduction was proposed in [16], nonetheless, the method is not generic enough.
-In [17,18], a linear SPM was applied to small-signal models of MGs.
-However, since it used the small-signal model, the result only holds in the neighborhood of a stable equilibrium point.
-The second class focuses on the stability assessment of MGs based on its ROM.
-In [19], the nonlinear Lyapunov stability of DC/AC inverter with different reduced-order models was studied.
-A method for simplifying the stability assessment was developed and applied to an islanded MG with droop control by using inverter angles in [20].
-Nevertheless, it was demonstrated that such simplification process could affect the accuracy of reduced models in [21,22].
-Moreover, to our best knowledge, the existing studies on MG stability analysis do not consider the impact of external inputs such as power commands and voltage frequency references.
-A typical way is considering the unforced system by neglecting the inputs to study the internal stability.
+The above studies focus on the development of the reduced-order MG modeling, whereas the stability assessment based on the derived ROM is not included.
+To fill this gap, the system order is reduced for simplifying the stability analysis by neglecting the underlying voltage controller in \cite{Anand2013} at the expense of losing fast dynamics.
+In \cite{Kabalan2019}, the nonlinear Lyapunov stability of DC/AC inverters with different ROMs was studied.
+A method for simplifying the stability assessment was developed and applied to an islanded MG with droop control by using inverter angles in \cite{Simpson-Porco2013}.
+Nevertheless, it was demonstrated that such a simplification process could affect the accuracy of reduced models in \cite{Mariani2015,Nikolakakos2018}.
+Moreover, to our best knowledge, the existing studies \textit{do not consider the impact of external inputs} such as power commands and voltage frequency references on MG stability analysis.
+A typical way is to consider the unforced system by neglecting the inputs to study the internal stability.
 However, even though the unforced system is stable, a continuous input signal can render the system unstable.
-In [23], a stability assessment criterion that used the input-to-state stability (ISS) of ROM and global asymptotic stability (GAS) of BLM was proposed to analyze the total stability of the original system.
-This method is generic for arbitrary singular perturbed system under certain conditions, nevertheless, it falls short of mathematical proof of error convergence between reduced and original models, which hinders the accuracy evaluation of reduced models.
+In \cite{Christofides1996}, a stability assessment criterion that used the input-to-state stability (ISS) of ROM and global asymptotic stability (GAS) of BLM was proposed to analyze the total stability of the original system.
+This method is generic for arbitrary singular perturbed systems under certain conditions, nevertheless, the convergence of the error between reduced and original models is not theoretically analyzed, which hinders the accuracy evaluation of reduced models.